| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 3. Lifestyle Diseases

-Prolonged sedentary screen use may increase risk factors associated with obesity and metabolic concerns:
+Prolonged sedentary screen use may increase risk factors associated with obesity and metabolic concerns like:

 • Obesity